Do you remember when Google released AdWords? It was like the gold rush because companies were making millions of dollars from those ads.

 And let’s be honest.
 Using a smorgasbord of techniques typically means that each individual technique is less likely to hit its target.

-When I divvy up my time across multiple channels, I minimize the effectiveness of any single one.
+When we divvy up our time across multiple channels, we minimize the effectiveness of any single one.

-For this reason, it makes it really difficult to truly stand out from the competition and thrive within my industry.
+For this reason, it makes it really difficult to truly stand out from the competition and thrive within our industry.

-But concentrating on only one channel puts me in a position for success.
+But concentrating on only one channel puts us in a position for success.

-Because I eat, sleep, and breathe that one channel for a period of time, it’s more likely to flourish and grow.
+Because we eat, sleep, and breathe that one channel for a period of time, it’s more likely to flourish and grow.